datastax/cassandra/src/java/org/apache/cassandra/db/tries/OnDiskTrie.md

   - The ascent depth is 3, which is lower than the node's.
 This means that we need to create a chain node with the last one character of the path, resulting in `65 40`.
   - The current file position is 4, which the recursion returns.
 - There is currently no node at depth 2 (the ascent depth minus one), thus we create one and map the "i" transition to the pointer 4.
 - We cut the path array to length 2 and then add "e".
 - The cursor descends with one "e" to depth 4.
 - We create a second `Node` to collect the content "02" at depth 4.
 - The cursor tells us to ascend to depth 3 again, with the character "a".
-Taking the same steps as above, we write `02 01 65 40` and map the "e" transition to the resuling pointer 8 in the parent `Node`.
+Taking the same steps as above, we write `02 01 65 40` and return 8.
+- We map the "e" transition to the resuling pointer 8 in the `Node` we already have at depth 2.
+- We cut the path array to length 2 and then add "a".
 - The cursor descends with "ctor" to depth 7.
 - A new node is created to store the content "01".
 - The cursor tells us to ascend to the exhausted state:
-  - As this is above depth 7, we follow the steps above to write the leaf `01 01` and four-character chain `72 6F 74 63 43`, and to attach the resulting position 15 for the character "a" in the parent node.
+  - As this is above depth 7, we follow the steps above to write the leaf `01 01` and four-character chain `72 6F 74 63 43`, and to return 15.
+  - We find another node below the ascend depth (at depth 2) and attach the resulting position 15 for the character "a" in this parent node.
-  - This is above the depth 2 of the parent node, thus we must write it:
+  - The ascent depth marks this node as complete, thus we must write it:
     - We calculate the deltas from the current file position (15) for the three child pointers: 11, 7 and 0.
     - The node has 3 children, and all of the deltas fit in one byte.
 We select a sparse node with n=1 and b=0.
     - We write the deltas back-to-front, skipping the implied 0: `07 0B`.
     - We write the transition bytes back-to-front: `61 65 69`.
     - We write the node code: `84`.
-    - As the ascent depth (0 for an exhausted cursor) is lower than the node's, thus we write 2 character chain:
-      `72 74 41` and return the file position 24.
+    - There is no further parent, and the ascent depth (0 for an exhausted cursor) is lower than the node's, thus we write the two character chain `72 74 41` and return the file position 24.
 - The root of the trie is at the end of the file, at position 24.

 ## Consuming